 The public offering price of the ADSs is substantially higher than the as adjusted net tangible book value per ADS.
 Therefore, if you purchase ADSs in this offering, you will pay a price per ADS that substantially exceeds our as adjusted net tangible book value per ADS after this offering.
 To the extent outstanding options are exercised, you will incur further dilution.
-Based on the assumed public offering price of \$27.14 (CHF 24.40 based on an exchange rate of CHF 1.00 to \$1.1123, the noon buying rate of the Federal Reserve Bank of New York on June 4, 2021) per ADS, the closing price of our common shares on the SIX Swiss Exchange on June 8, 2021, you will experience immediate dilution of CHF 19.44 per ADS, representing the difference between our as adjusted net tangible book value per ADS after giving effect to this offering and the public offering price.
+Based on the public offering price of \$21.25 (CHF 19.11 based on an exchange rate of CHF 1.00 to \$1.1120, the noon buying rate of the Federal Reserve Bank of New York on June 11, 2021) per ADS, you will experience immediate dilution of CHF 14.61 per ADS, representing the difference between our as adjusted net tangible book value per ADS after giving effect to this offering and the public offering price.
 See "Dilution."

 We have broad discretion in the use of the net proceeds from this offering and may not use them effectively.

 Our board of directors will have broad discretion in the application of the net proceeds from this offering and could spend the proceeds in ways that do not improve our results of operations or enhance the value of the ADSs.
 The failure by our board of directors to apply these funds effectively could result in financial losses that could have a material adverse effect on our business, cause the price of the ADSs to decline and delay the development of our product candidates.
-Pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that losse value.
+Pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loss value.